GLP-1 Drugs Are Changing Everything—Not Just Your Waistline

 GLP-1 stands for glucagon-like peptide-1, a hormone your body naturally produces in response to eating.
 It signals your brain that you're full, slows stomach emptying, and stimulates insulin release to manage blood sugar.
 GLP-1 receptor agonists—the class of drugs that includes semaglutide (Ozempic, Wegovy), tirzepatide (Mounjaro, Zepbound), and newer compounds—mimic this hormone at much higher levels than your body produces naturally.

 The result?
 Dramatically reduced appetite, significant weight loss, and improved blood sugar control.
-Clinical trials have shown weight loss of 15-22% of body weight—figures that were previously achievable only through bariatric surgery.
+Clinical trials have shown weight loss of 15-22% of body weight—figures that were previously achievable only through bariatric surgery, leading many to ask how to qualify for GLP-1 weight loss medication.

 These drugs were originally developed for type 2 diabetes, where they've been genuinely life-changing.
 But the weight loss "side effect" turned them into the hottest drugs on the planet, creating a $50 billion market that's projected to grow to over $150 billion by 2030.